flyeven/hext/README.md

 If you were able to read and understand that last snippet without your eyes glazing over, then I *sincerely* congratulate you.

 ## Get started

-Hext is available as a package on NuGet ([link](https://www.nuget.org/packages/Hext.dll/)).
-To install it, you can run the following command in the Package Manager Console:

-    Install-Package Hext.dll

 Hext comprises 3 main classes: `Docext`, `Nodext`, and `Linqext`.
 The first two are in namespace `Hext`, but to use the LINQ extensions you must add a `using` directive for `Hext.Linq`.
 There is no need to call the methods directly- if your IDE is set up correctly then you should see the extension methods when you type a `.` after the name of your `HtmlNode`.